 The Board has established a formal policy of authorisation setting out matters which require its approval and certain authorities which are delegated to the Executive Directors.

-There are currently no female directors on the Board, the Board remains confident both that the opportunities in the Company are not excluded or limited by any diversity issues (including gender) and that the board nevertheless contains the necessary mix of experience, skills and other personal qualities and capabilities necessary to deliver its strategy.
-Further detail of the board composition, independence, role, operation and details of its committees are outlined in detail in the Governance Report in the Company"s Annual Report and Accounts which can be found here.
+The Board remains confident both that the opportunities in the Company are not excluded or limited by any diversity issues (including gender) and that the board nevertheless contains the necessary mix of experience, skills and other personal qualities and capabilities necessary to deliver its strategy.
+Further detail of the board composition, independence, role, operation and details of its committees are outlined in detail in the Governance Report in the Company's Annual Report and Accounts which can be found here.